 Cypress Creek Renewables believes solar energy makes the world safer, cleaner and better.
-Our team solves problems to successfully develop and build solar facilitates across the United States.
-With more than 2.2 gigawatts of solar energy deployed in more than a dozen states, Cypress Creek Renewables is one of the country’s leading solar companies.
+Our team solves problems to successfully develop, design, build and operate solar facilitates across the United States.
+With more than 2.2 gigawatts solar energy deployed in more than a dozen states, Cypress Creek Renewables is one of the country’s leading solar companies.
 We are a national company with offices in North Carolina, California and throughout the country.

 JOB DESCRIPTIONThe Role